sagarchauhan005/simple-shimmer/Readme.md

 # Installation

-Run `npm install @sagarchauhan005/simple-shimmer` into your app and then follow the steps.
+Run `npm i simple-shimmer` into your app and then follow the steps.

 # Usage

 ```
 <script>

-import SimpleShimmer from '@/simple-shimmer.vue';
+import SimpleShimmer from "simple-shimmer";

 export default defineComponent({
   components: {